Computing / ICT

 - Computing at KS3 is taught by using Scratch and Python applications in which they make their own computer programs.

-- Pupils are also working on various projects such as designing a computer network, financial modelling using spreadsheets and using Computer Aided Design tools.
+- Pupils are also working on various projects such as designing a computer network, financial modelling using spreadsheets and using graphical Design tools.

 - Use the links below to see the KS3 course in more detail.

 GCSE Computer Science (OCR exam board)

 - The course consists of a controlled assessment project and 2 exams.
 The course has recently changed and will be awarded 1-9.